 WisDOT is a primary entity responsible for implementing all freight recommendations, with local and county governments also having a direct role in implementing most of the recommendations.
 Private entities (e.g., railroads, trucking companies) have a direct role in pursuing a new truck-rail intermodal facility, constructing the Muskego Yard Bypass, and addressing the potential need for truck drivers.

-The Commission serves on the advisory committee guiding WisDOT’s State Freight Plan and a workgroup created by WisDOT to identify and work to preserve oversize/overweight (OSOW) corridors.
+The Commission serves on the advisory committee that guided WisDOT’s State Freight Plan and a workgroup created by WisDOT to identify and work to preserve oversize/overweight (OSOW) corridors.
 These efforts may produce additional elements that would be appropriate to include in the regional freight transportation element.

 HOW CAN YOU HELP IMPLEMENT VISION 2050?